mraees93/myblog/README.md

 # myblog
-i created my own blog to educate readers on web development and sports/fitness
+i created my own blog with the mern stack to educate readers on web development and sports/fitness.